Do Dental Implants Hurt?

 Step one involves numbing with local anesthesia to ensure no pain during the dental implant procedure, addressing concerns about discomfort.
 While you may feel pressure, it shouldn't be uncomfortable.
 Oral sedation is available for anxious patients.

-Am I suitable for dental implants?
+Am I Suitable for Dental Implants?

 If you are missing one or more teeth, you might be a good candidate for dental implants.
 However, you may need additional steps before the surgery.